THE POMODORO TECHNIQUE

 Focus + Pomodoro = Productivity Plus!

-The Pomodoro technique was created by Francesco Cirillo while he was studying as a university student.
-The name of the technique, Italian for tomato¸ came from the fact that he used a tomato-shaped kitchen timer to keep the pace of his break and work sessions.
+The Pomodoro method was created by Francesco Cirillo while he was studying as a university student.
+The name of the technique, Italian for tomato, came from the fact that he used a tomato timer (a kitchen timer in the shape of a tomato, sometimes egg timers are also used) to keep the pace of his break and work sessions.